Michiel le Roux

 Michiel Scholtz du Pré le Roux (born 20 May 1949) is a South African billionaire businessman and philanthropist who co-founded Capitec Bank.
 He was the bank's inaugural chief executive officer (CEO) from 2001 to 2004 and later served as its chairman from 2007 to 2016.
-One of South Africa's richest men, he is also a major donor to the Democratic Alliance.

 Early life and career

 Le Roux was born on 20 May 1949.
 He matriculated in 1966 at Hoërskool Alberton in Alberton North on the East Rand, where his father was a mine ventilation engineer.
 He went on to Stellenbosch University, graduating in 1972 with a Bachelor of Commerce and Bachelor of Laws.
 As a student he lived at Eendrag.

 After university, he began his career at Distillers Corporation, Anton Rupert's Stellenbosch-based liquor company, and rose through the ranks to become its managing director.
 In 1994, Christo Wiese recruited him to serve as managing director of Boland Bank.
 In around 1998, he resigned under acrimonious circumstances, which ultimately culminated in a lawsuit.